Strategies for generating separable photon triplets in waveguides and ring resonators: Sample calculations

 We use the mode dispersion data to compute the triphoton JSA and the single-photon reduced density matrix, as outlined in Section \ref{sec:purity}.
-For this particular fiber, the projection of the JSA $s(\omega_1,\omega_2)$ (recall Eq. \eqref{eq:jsa_proj_def}) exhibits a main lobe centered at $\omega_F$=13.69 $\times10^{14}$ rad/s (equivalent to 1.376 $\mu$m), corresponding to the phase-matching frequency for degenerate photon triplet generation.
+Using Eq. \eqref{eq:pmf_bw} and assuming a fiber length of 20 cm, we estimate the PMF bandwidth as $\sigma_{PM}$ = 0.53 $\times10^{14}$ rad/s, corresponding to a pump pulse duration (FWHM) of 31 fs.
+For this particular fiber, the projection of the JSI $s(\omega_1,\omega_2)$ (recall Eq. \eqref{eq:jsa_proj_def}) exhibits a main lobe centered at $\omega_F$=13.69 $\times10^{14}$ rad/s (equivalent to 1.376 $\mu$m), corresponding to the phase-matching frequency for degenerate photon triplet generation.
 Additionally, {boomerang}-shaped side lobes are present, which indicate spectral regions where nondegenerate triplet generation is phase-matched and thus supported (see Fig. \ref{fig:unfiltered_jsa}).
 Since our focus is on the degenerate case, we apply spectral filtering to exclude frequencies below 11.5 $\times 10^{14}$ rad/s, and above 15 $\times 10^{14}$ rad/s.

-In Fig. \ref{fig:jsirho}(a), we show the projection of the filtered JSA $s(\omega_1,\omega_2)$, and the corresponding single-photon reduced density matrix is depicted in Fig. \ref{fig:jsirho}(b).
+In Fig. \ref{fig:jsirho}(a), we show the projection of the filtered JSI $s(\omega_1,\omega_2)$, and the corresponding single-photon reduced density matrix is depicted in Fig. \ref{fig:jsirho}(b).
 In panel (c), we show the dominant modes in the singular value decomposition of the single-photon reduced density matrix $\rho_I$, weighted according to their mode fraction $r_n$, as introduced in Eq.\eqref{eq:dm}.
 In panel (d), we present the mode distribution of $\rho_I$, confirming the few-mode operation of the triplet source.
 For this system, we obtain a separability parameter of $\kappa\approx 1.5$, indicating that the system operates in the few-mode regime.
-The expected generation rate for this source is on the order of 0.1 triplets per second, assuming a pump average power of 400 mW, similar to previous proposals for photon triplet generation in optical fibers \cite{corona2011third,cavanna2020progress}.

 We now highlight a distinctive feature of these fibers: Triplet generation remains stable under variations in the pump frequency.
 Our design maintains single-digit values for $\kappa$, even with detuning the pump up to 10 nm from the perfect phase matching wavelength $\lambda_P\approx$ 458.7 nm (see Fig. \ref{fig:pure_freq_sweep}).
 This robustness is a consequence of the broad spectral range over which the phase mismatch remains low (as shown in Fig. \ref{fig:pm_gvm}).